The Launching of Cosmic Ray Driven Outflows: Results

 Some of the simulations listed in Table~\ref{tab:HSE_summary_params} are performed with different aspect ratios.
 While the fiducial box size is $L_{x}\times L_{y}=400\times50$, we have some simulations with longer $L_{x}$ or shorter $L_{y}$.
 First we discuss the effect of varying $L_{x}$, then the effect of varying $L_{y}$.

 We increase $L_{x}$ in streaming dominated runs with larger CR flux, because the larger acceleration requires large box size to capture the gas - CR interactions.
 For the higher CR flux runs, the efficiency of momentum and energy transfer between CR and gas depends on $L_{x}$.
-We define the $x$ direction momentum transfer efficiency $\dot{p}_{\rm {\rightarrow g}}/\dot{p}_{x, \rm{CR}}$ and energy transfer efficiency $\dot{E}_{\rm{\rightarrow g}}/\dot{E}_{\rm CR}$ as:
+We define the $x$ direction momentum transfer efficiency $\dot{p}_{\rm {\rightarrow g}}/\dot{p}_{x, \rm CR}$ and energy transfer efficiency $\dot{E}_{\rm{\rightarrow g}}/\dot{E}_{\rm CR}$ as:

-where $\mathcal{F}_{F_{\rm CR,x}}$ and $\mathcal{F}_{E_{\rm CR}}$ are the flux of CR momentum in $x$ direction and CR energy returned by Riemann solver.
+where $\mathcal{F}_{F_{\rm c}}$ and $\mathcal{F}_{E_{\rm CR}}$ are the flux of CR momentum in $x$ direction and CR energy returned by Riemann solver.
 So the $x$ direction momentum (or energy) transfer efficiency describes what fraction of total injected $x$ direction CR momentum (or CR energy) is given to the gas in the domain.

 Figure~\ref{fig:momratio_LX} shows the momentum transfer efficiency a function of time for different choices of box length $L_{x}$.
 In general, $L_{x}$ has a relatively insignificant effect on the simulations with sub-Eddington fluxes (red and green curves).
-However, the box size largely impacts the result of super-Eddington cases.
-For example in HSE\_9F\_str (blue curves), both momentum and energy transfer efficiency between CR and gas increases significantly as we go from shorter ($L_{x}=200$) to longer ($L_{x}=800$) boxes. the larger domain allows more time for the CR forces to act on the gas, transferring a larger momentum fraction.
+However, the box size largely impacts the result of super-Eddington cases where the gas outflow is significant.
+For example in HSE\_9F\_str (blue curves), both momentum and energy transfer efficiency between CR and gas increases significantly as we go from shorter ($L_{x}=200$) to longer ($L_{x}=800$) boxes due to the capturing of more out-moving gas.
+Equivalently, the vertically longer domain allows more time for the CR forces to act on the gas, transferring a larger momentum fraction.

 For our nearly plane-parallel geometry and nearly vertical magnetic field, the width of the simulation domain $L_{y}$ seems to have negligible results on the overall dynamics.
 Figure~\ref{fig:densityLY} shows the gas density snapshots at $t=10.0$ for HSE\_1F\_cd, in which both streaming and diffusion are operating with $\kdiff=10.0$.
 There is a modest impact on the growth of the acoustic instability, but the differences have insignificant impact on the dynamics in the vertical direction.